-- The user may modify flags and keywords other than “Seen” and “Deleted” (which are controlled by other access rights).
+- The user may modify flags and keywords other than “Seen” and “Deleted”. (write)

-- The user may insert new messages into the mailbox (insert).
+- The user may insert (append) new messages into the mailbox (insert).

 - The user may create new mailboxes in this mailbox, delete the current mailbox, or rename the mailbox (create).

-- The user may store the “Deleted” flag, and perform expunges (delete).
+- The user may store the “Deleted” flag.
+In other words, delete messages.